microsoft/fast/packages/tooling/fast-tooling-wasm/permutator/cjson/README.md

-This folder `cJSON`, a string-to-json parser for C.
+This folder `cJSON` contains a string-to-json parser for C.

 The original project can be found [here](https://github.com/DaveGamble/cJSON).